AIDELabAZ/LSMS-ISA_data_handbook/README.md

 # lsms-isa_data_handbook
 ## LSMS-ISA Processed Dataset Construction and Documentation

-The data handbook is an annotated code book about the steps to clean the LSMS-ISA data and make a household agricultural production dataset.
+The data handbook is an annotated code book listing and explaining the procedures used to clean and prepare the LSMS-ISA data and make a household agricultural production dataset.
 The ag production dataset is designed to estimate agricultural production functions at the household level.
-We created 6 preliminary guide documents detailing the making of agricultural inputs and outputs datasets, these are the area cultivated, the crop output value and weight, irrigation, pesticide and herbicide, fertilizer and labor.
-A final file explains how to combine the preliminary documents and make a dataset ready to estimate yield production functions.
+There are 6 preliminary guide documents on the making of datasets for fertilizer, harvest labor, planting labor, crop output, pesticide-herbicide-fungicide-irrigation, and land area.
+There is a final file called "yield" which combines the preliminary datasets to make a dataset ready to estimate yield production functions.

+The guide documents can be read with stata or Microsoft word.
+When using stata you will see the stata code and the explanations.
+Using microsoft word you will see the stata code, the explanations, the stata output, and easier to read user-friendly interface.
+We recommend reading the documents with microsoft word.
+You must follow our steps to compile the word documents.

 ##  Getting Started: Setting Up A Dev Environment